Most people feel that being alone coincides with being lonely.

 Research at the University of Chicago shows that depression and insomnia are related.
 The study revealed that solitary people slept less than other people for about 30 minutes.
 Depression is often linked to insomnia and can play a key role in the loss of sleep in people suffering from loneliness.

 A study published in nutrition reports showed that individuals who live alone are most likely to have a poor diet because of a lack of important food groups, such as fruits and vegetables.
-People who are solely motivated to cook their own meals, instead they are turned into ready-made foods or dishes that often lack key nutrients.
+People who are solely motivated to cook their own meals, instead are turned into ready-made foods or dishes that often lack key nutrients.
 Poor dietary choices can result in weight gain, food deficiencies, and increased health risks.

 Effects Of Hormonal Imbalance